SoiZig

 • 2 cushions;

-• 2 yoga blocks (or improvise with something sturdy & available); and
+• 2 yoga blocks (or improvise with something sturdy & available);

-• yoga bolster (or pregnancy/body pillow or large sofa cushion).
+• yoga bolster (or pregnancy/body pillow or large sofa cushion);

-• BONUS: massage ball(s)
+• massage ball;

 *Safety Note: See here for information on practicing without a mat and/or other yoga practice preparation/considerations, including troubleshooting a slippery mat, how to position your computer/device in relationship to your mat and lighting, and more.